 I have seen the blood popping back into the hands of a hairdresser and laughed with a client when the chronic tension in his diaphragm suddenly dropped and he could breathe in a whole new way, which was the funniest thing he had ever felt.

-Towards the end of the session, I help you get up and get you to drink water and walk around a little to make sure your body has responded.
-The session may not yet be over – this is the time to clear any lingering pains and make sure you walk out feeling balanced and stronger than when you walked in.
+Towards the end of the session, I help you get up and get you to drink water and walk around a little to make sure we’re not leaving anything undone that might be taken care of with a simple move or procedure.
+The session may not yet be over — this is the time to clear any lingering pains and make sure you walk out feeling stronger and more balanced than when you came in.

 You get sent off with a recommendation to drink plenty of water.
 As I’m getting deeply into studying microcurrent therapy, I am learning the importance of drinking plenty of water with electrolytes.